lutherstrike/StackEdit/OpenRoad Notes.md

 Setup for network:
 + `/etc/cntlm.conf` for the proxy servive setup
-+ Update the docker file with proxy and huawei certificate Files backup in `~/setup`.
++ Copy Huawei certificate, then update the docker file with proxy.
+Files backup in `~/setup`.

 Command to start the container from the official image (different from the doc):